 Choice Preferred Hotels & Resorts

 While Choice Hotels does operate its own lines of upscale hotels (Ascend Hotels Collection and Cambria Hotels), Choice Privileges members also have access to additional luxury hotels.
-However, these additional luxury hotels can only be booked using points accrued during stays or with the Choice Privileges® Visa Signature® Card.
+However, these additional luxury hotels can only be booked using points accrued during stays or with co-brand cards like the Choice Privileges® Select Mastercard® Credit Card.

 Choice Preferred Hotels & Resorts are luxury priorities that can only be booked using Choice Privileges points.
 These luxury properties can be booked starting at just 25,000 points per night.
 However, unlike Choice Hotels properties, you are required to call the Choice Privileges line to book reward redemptions with these luxury properties.
 Luxury property redemptions are available from 25,000 to 55,000 per night.